FAQ

 How did I come to those?
 Personally, it’s who I am and what I strive to be.
 Professionally, customers need, want, look for, and deserve that.

-As a therapist, my clients need a lot of compassion, nurturing, patience and understanding.
-They come feeling very vulnerable and wary not knowing if therapy will work or if they will like their therapist.
+Compassion: As a therapist, my clients require and deserve a great deal of compassion, nurturing, patience, and understanding.
+They come feeling very vulnerable and wary, not knowing if therapy will work or if they will like their therapist.
 As the saying goes, “The struggle is real.”
-Through all their struggles they need and deserve ongoing compassion.
+Through all their struggles, they need and deserve ongoing compassion.

-Integrity means that I am ethical, honest, and straight with them.
-I respect my clients enough to not just tell them what they want to hear.
+Integrity: Integrity means that I am ethical, honest, and straight with them.
+I respect my clients enough not to just tell them what they want to hear.
 Whether it’s an easy or hard thing to hear, I will say it.
 Feedback from my clients is that they are grateful for that.
-They are good people who want to grow and develop and they value straight dealing.
+They are good people who want to grow and develop, and they value straight dealing.

-Besides the obvious aspect of serving their needs, part of service to me means over-delivering on expectations.
-That has involved market research asking all my clients over the years what they’ve liked and not liked about previous counseling and learning from their experiences.
-As a speaker, as i have collected workshop evals on every presentation I’ve given over the past 30 years so I can keep hitting what’s working and changing what’s not.
+Service: Besides the obvious aspect of serving their needs, part of service to me means over-delivering on expectations.
+That has involved market research, asking all my clients over the years what they’ve liked and not liked about previous counseling and learning from their experiences.
+As a speaker, I have collected workshop evals on every presentation I’ve given over the past 30 years, so I can keep hitting what’s working and changing what’s not.

 From an Interview: What are your greatest assets and liabilities?